 [5.A.6-3] The 5G system shall be able to support means to process SLAM related sensing data to fuse objects to the UE environment.

-[5.A.6-3] The 5G system shall update the UE with the fused map of both stationary and the moving object to the UE environment.
+[5.A.6-3] The 5G system shall update the UE with the fused map of both stationary and the moving object corresponding to the UE environment.

-[5.A.6-3] The 5G Core shall support functionality to support 5G-SLAM.
+[5.A.6-3] The 5G Core shall support functionality to support 5G-SLAM – ability to map stationary and moving objects surrounding to UE.

 [5.A.6-4] The 5G system shall support Sensing capabilities at both base station (BS) and UE.